 Hunstanton or Old Hunstanton

 While there is evidence that there have been settlements in the area dating back to the late-Neolithic or early Bronze Age, Hunstanton, or Sunny Hunny as some like to call it, started to take shape as a Victorian resort back in the mid 19th-century.
-It was divided into the villages of Old Hunstanton and New Hunstanton.

 Both Old Hunstanton and New Hunstanton (sometimes just referred to as Hunstanton) have huge sandy beaches when the tide is out.
-The two villages may be right next to each other, but they have quite different atmospheres.
+The two beaches may be right next to each other, but they have quite different atmospheres.

 Those looking for something a bit quieter should head to Old Hunstanton where the unique striped cliffs add to the natural beauty of this beach.
 These cliffs were formed thousands of years ago and are rich in natural ammonites, so keep your eyes open for fossils that may get washed up on the beach.